krxdev-kaan/sys-SpotyNX/README.md

 - Currently playing musics alphabeticly.

 ## How to use ?
-Install the sysmodule and then just put the songs to directory " sdmc:/spoty-musics/ " and then ZR+A to start playing the songs.
-Or ZR+X to Pause/Resume.
+Install the sysmodule and then just put the songs to directory " sdmc:/spoty-musics/ " and then install and use ovl-SpotyNX to start playing your favorite songs while gaming !

 ## What's coming up for sys-SpotyNX ?
 - Skipping the songs.